varunasthana92/beginner_tutorials/README.md

-# First Publisher/Subscriber ROS package: beginner_tutorials
+# ROS package: beginner_tutorials
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 ---

 ## Overview
 A new ROS package created as named beginner_tutorials.
 This has been achieved by following the [ROS Online Tutorials](http://wiki.ros.org/ROS/Tutorials/).
 A publisher node "talker" and a subscriber node "listener" have been created.
 A string is published over the topic "chatter", and is being subcribed to by the listener node.
 Talker node calls upon a service change_string_output, by acting as an client.
-Based on the response of the service, the published string toggels between "Varun" and "Asthana".
+Based on the response of the service, the published string toggles between "Varun" and "Asthana".

 ### Dependencies
 ```